vuejs/vue-test-utils/docs/api/options.md

   stubs: {
     // stub with a specific implementation
     'registered-component': Foo,
-    // create default stub
+    // create default stub.
-    // another-component is the default stub component name
+    // the component name of default stub is another-component in this case.
-    // the default stub is <${default stub component name}-stub>
+    // the default stub is <${the component name of default stub}-stub>.
     'another-component': true
   }
 })